tabarra/txAdmin/dev_notes.md

 - [ ] send heartbeat via FD3 (maybe both?)
 - [ ] send log via FD3
 - [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
-- [ ] break player page into `Players` and `Player Access`
-        - `Player Access` will only contain the whitelist and band ids cards
-        - `Players` will have a central search and will show players and actions at the same time
-- [ ] check everything done for xss
 - [ ] apply the new action log html to the modal
 - [ ] add `<fivem://connect/xxxxx>` to `/status` by getting `web_baseUrl` maybe from the heartbeat
 - [ ] add ban server-side ban cache (last 500 bans?), updated on every ban change